cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 <HighlightBox type="synopsis">

-Make sure you have all you need before proceeding:
+Make sure you have everthing you need before proceeding:

 * You understand the concepts of [transactions](../2-main-concepts/transactions.md) and [messages](../2-main-concepts/messages.md)) and [Protobuf](../2-main-concepts/protobuf.md).
 * Have Go installed.